-- Reciprocal Theorem influence attributes are defined from the Attributes > Influence> Reciprocal Theorem menu item.
+- □ Reciprocal Theorem influence attributes are defined from the Attributes > Influence > Reciprocal Theorem menu item.
 The influence type may be a Shear force, a Reaction, a Moment or a Displacement only.
 For each influence type the influence direction and either a positive or negative displacement direction needs to be specified.
-For more information see Reciprocal Theorem Influence Attributes - Direct Method influence attributes are defined from the Attributes > Influence> Direct Method menu item.
-The influence type may be set by defining any Entity of interest (such as a Reaction, or a Force/Moment, or a Stress), an influence direction (such as an axis of a member, or a path along a structure, or a material direction) and a Component of interest (such as My).
+For more information see Reciprocal Theorem Influence Attributes - ☐ Direct Method influence attributes are defined from the Attributes > Influence > Direct Method menu item.
+The influence type may be set by defining any Entity of interest (such as a Reaction, or a Force/Moment, or a Stress, or a Beam/Shell Slice Resultant location), an influence direction (such as an axis of a member, or a path along a structure, or a material direction) and a Component of interest (such as My).
 For more information see Direct Method Influence Attributes